progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ## Git and Subversion ## -->

-Obecnie, większość projektów open-source i duża ilość projektów korporacyjnych używaja Subversion do zarządzania kodem źródłowym.
+Obecnie, większość projektów open-source i duża ilość projektów korporacyjnych używają Subversion do zarządzania kodem źródłowym.
 Jest to najpopularniejszy system kontroli wersji i jest w użyciu od prawie dekady.
 Jest również bardzo podobny do CVS, który przed nim, był najczęściej na świecie używanym systemem kontroli wersji.

 <!-- Currently, the majority of open source development projects and a large number of corporate projects use Subversion to manage their source code.
 It’s the most popular open source VCS and has been around for nearly a decade.
 It’s also very similar in many ways to CVS, which was the big boy of the source-control world before that. -->

 Jedną z świetnych funkcjonalności Gita jest dwukierunkowa bramka do Subversion, nazywana `git svn`.
-To narzędzie pozwala Ci na używanie Gita jak normalnego klienta do serwera Subversion, możesz więc używać wszystkich lokalnych funkcjonalności Gita, aby potem wypchnąć zmianyu do Subversion, tak jakbyś używał go lokalnie.
+To narzędzie pozwala Ci na używanie Gita jak normalnego klienta do serwera Subversion, możesz więc używać wszystkich lokalnych funkcjonalności Gita, aby potem wypchnąć zmiany do Subversion, tak jakbyś używał go lokalnie.
 Oznacza to, że możesz lokalnie tworzyć gałęzie i łączyć je, używać przechowalni, używać zmiany bazy i wybiórczego pobierania zmian itd, w czasie gdy inni programiści będą kontynuowali swoją pracę po staremu.
-Jest to dobry sposób na wprowadzenie Gita do środowiska korporacyjnego, zwiększając w ten sposób wydajność pracy, w czasie gdy będziesz lobbował za przeniesienem infrastruktury na Gita w całości.
+Jest to dobry sposób na wprowadzenie Gita do środowiska korporacyjnego, zwiększając w ten sposób wydajność pracy, w czasie gdy będziesz lobbował za przeniesieniem infrastruktury na Gita w całości.
 Bramka Subversion, jest świetnym wprowadzeniem do świata DVCS.

 <!-- One of Git’s great features is a bidirectional bridge to Subversion called `git svn`.
 This tool allows you to use Git as a valid client to a Subversion server, so you can use all the local features of Git and then push to a Subversion server as if you were using Subversion locally.
 This means you can do local branching and merging, use the staging area, use rebasing and cherry-picking, and so on, while your collaborators continue to work in their dark and ancient ways.
 It’s a good way to sneak Git into the corporate environment and help your fellow developers become more efficient while you lobby to get the infrastructure changed to support Git fully.
 The Subversion bridge is the gateway drug to the DVCS world. -->